Ashley Collins, '16

 “All good writing is swimming underwater and holding your breath.” - F. Scott Fitzgerald

-How did you end up at UMB?
+How did you end up at UMass Boston?
 What drew you here?

-- I ended up at UMB through some pretty great serendipity.
+- I ended up at UMass Boston through some pretty great serendipity.
 I had just graduated from undergrad and was searching for grad schools.
 I had also just reconnected with an old friend who graduated from the MA program here and was on her way to a PhD program.
-Until I spoke with her about UMB, I hadn’t realized how many opportunities were so close to home.
-The prospect of attending a state school with excellent funding for grad students, including teaching opportunities, sold me on UMB—it was my first choice.
+Until I spoke with her about UMass Boston, I hadn’t realized how many opportunities were so close to home.
+The prospect of attending a state school with excellent funding for grad students, including teaching opportunities, sold me on UMass Boston—it was my first choice.

 Favorite part of the program?